-The mean hardness of 10 tablets determined using a digital hardness tester (Erweka, Mumbai, India) while friability was determined for 20 tablets with a Roche friabilator.
 Weight variation and uniformity of drug content were assessed for 20 tablets according to Indian Pharmacopoeia (IP) procedures [14].
-Twenty tablets were weighed individually and the mean weight determined.
-The tablets were then powdered in a mortar and a triturate equivalent to 100 mg of the drug was taken in a 100 ml volumetric flask and made up to mark with simulated gastric fluid (SGF, pH 1.2).
-Ten millimeters of this solution was transferred to another 100 ml volumetric flask and diluted to mark with SGF, 3 ml of which was further diluted to 25 ml, filtered through a 0.45 μ m pore membrane filter.
-The absorbance of the solution was measured spectrophotometrically (model UVPC 1601, Shimadzu, Kyoto, Japan) at 237 nm.
+Twenty tablets were weighed individually and the mean weight The tablets were then determined. powdered, and 100 mg equivalent of the tablet triturate taken in a 100 ml volumetric flask.
+The volume was made up to mark with simulated gastric fluid (pH 1.2) to give Stock I solution.
+Stock I solution (10 ml) was transferred to 100 ml volumetric flask and diluted up to the mark with buffer (Stock solution II), 3ml of which was diluted to 25 ml and the solution was filtered through 0.45 μm pore membrane.
+Its absorbance was measured spectrophotometrically (model UVPC 1601, Shimadzu, Kyoto, Japan) at 237 nm.